 Step 1 – Respond to Laboratory Accident

-First and foremost, it is crucial to take any and all measures to protect individuals working in the laboratory…contain any spills, put out any fires, attend to the injured, if necessary, evacuate the area, and contact emergency services.
+First and foremost, it is crucial to take all measures to protect individuals working in the laboratory…contain any spills, put out any fires, attend to the injured, if necessary, evacuate the area, and contact emergency services.

 Step 2 – Study the Reason of the Laboratory Accident

 It is important to study the accident as soon as possible.
 This helps to prevent the loss of important information and possible witnesses forgetting vital details.
-It is imperative to study whether equipment worked properly if safety measures were followed, and what aspects may have played a role in the accident.
+It is imperative to study whether equipment worked properly, if safety measures were followed, and what aspects may have played a role in the accident.

 Step 3 – Prepare Root Cause Analysis

 A root cause analysis is a procedure utilized to determine the primary source of a problem.
 When it comes to laboratory accidents, the procedure would include:

 What circumstances let the accident to occur?
 For instance…Not following practices